How Do Solar Panels Work (Simple Explanation for Homeowners)

 That’s it.

-For most homeowners in Pakistan, solar is no longer a luxury — it's becoming a practical financial decision.
-Especially if your monthly bill is high or you're running ACs regularly.
+For most homeowners in Pakistan, solar is no longer a luxury — it’s becoming a practical financial decision, especially with rising electricity costs.

 FAQs